Vision theory of Jesus' appearances: Exaltation of Jesus

 According to Hurtado, the resurrection experiences were religious experiences which "seem to have included visions of (and/or ascents to) God's heaven, in which the glorified Christ was seen in an exalted position."
 These visions may mostly have appeared during corporate worship.
-Johan Leman contends that the communal meals provided a context in which participants entered a state of mind in which the presence of Jesus was felt.
+Johan Leman contends that the communal meals provided a context where participants entered a state of mind in which the presence of Jesus was felt; during these meals Jesus’ followers presumably experienced visions of their master or heard his voice.
+Leman also adheres to cognitive dissonance theory as an alternative explanation for the visions.

 According to Ehrman, "the disciples' belief in the resurrection was based on visionary experiences."
 Ehrman notes that both Jesus and his early followers were apocalyptic Jews, who believed in the bodily resurrection, which would start when the coming of God's Kingdom was near.
 Ehrman further notes that visions usually have a strong persuasive power, but that the Gospel accounts also record a tradition of doubt about the appearances of Jesus.
-Ehrman's "tentative suggestion" is that only a few followers had visions, including Peter, Paul and Mary.
+Ehrman's "tentative suggestion" is that only a few followers had visions, including Peter, Paul, Mary and probably James.
 They told others about those visions, convincing most of their close associates that Jesus was raised from the dead, but not all of them.
 Eventually, these stories were retold and embellished, leading to the story that all disciples had seen the risen Jesus.
-The belief in Jesus' resurrection radically changed their perceptions, concluding from his absence that he must have been exalted to heaven, by God himself, exalting him to an unprecented status and authority.
+The belief in Jesus' resurrection radically changed their perceptions, concluding from his absence that he must have been transmitted to heaven, by God himself, exalting him to an unprecedented status and authority.

+Morton Smith, in his book Jesus the Magician, holds that the apostles learned from their master the ability to induce visions and hallucinations.
+According to him, shortly after Jesus' demise some of his followers had visionary or mystical experiences where they saw their master risen, leading to the resurrection belief.